Ocean

-Ocean water contains large quantities of dissolved gases, including oxygen, carbon dioxide and nitrogen.
-This gas exchange takes place at the ocean surface and solubility depends on the temperature and salinity of the water.
-The increasing concentration of carbon dioxide in the atmosphere due to fossil fuel combustion leads to higher concentrations in ocean water, resulting in ocean acidification.
-The ocean provides society with important environmental services, including climate regulation.
-It also offers a means of trade and transport and access to food and other resources.
-Known to be the habitat of over 230,000 species, it may contain far more – perhaps over two million species.
-However, the ocean is subject to numerous human-caused environmental threats, including marine pollution, overfishing, and effects of climate change on oceans, such as ocean warming, ocean acidification, sea level rise and many more.
-The continental shelf and coastal waters that are most influenced by human activity are especially vulnerable.
+Ocean water contains dissolved gases, including oxygen, carbon dioxide and nitrogen.
+An exchange of these gases occurs at the ocean's surface.
+The solubility of these gases depends on the temperature and salinity of the water.
+The carbon dioxide concentration in the atmosphere is rising due to CO2 emissions, mainly from fossil fuel combustion.
+As the oceans absorb CO2 from the atmosphere, a higher concentration leads to ocean acidification (a drop in pH value).

+The ocean provides many benefits to humans such as ecosystem services, access to seafood and other marine resources, and a means of transport.
+The ocean is known to be the habitat of over 230,000 species, but may hold considerably more – perhaps over two million species.
+Yet, the ocean faces many environmental threats, such as marine pollution, overfishing, and the effects of climate change.
+Those effects include ocean warming, ocean acidification and sea level rise.
+The continental shelf and coastal waters are most affected by human activity.